uvmetal/neo-paper/README.md

 TODO: add NEP-6

-# edit design and copy
+# Edit Design and Copy

-edit `template.html` to make changes and replace `front.png`, `back.png`, `inside-left.png`, and `inside-right.png` to update images
+Edit `template.html` to make changes and replace `front.png`, `back.png`, `inside-left.png`, and `inside-right.png` to update images.

-you can also set a global background with the `background.png` and a quick edit to `template.html`
+You can also set a global background with the `background.png` and a quick edit to `template.html`.

-# create wallets from accounts
+# Create Wallets from Accounts

-This section HAS NOT been ported to Neo Smart Economy.
+This section HAS been ported to Neo Smart Economy.
+The current implementation only generates a private key QR image. only a PNG of the private key is created.
+Full PDF completion is still being developed and tested.

+TODO: Add WIF to QR
+TODO: Add BIP39 to QR

 ```bash
 node index.js